MercyObasi/Solving-Maji-Ndogo-water-crisis-/README.md

 - **Many rural communities rely on broken or unreliable taps**, forcing long queues and unsafe alternatives.
 - **Water contamination remains a major challenge**, especially in areas dependent on rivers or shallow wells.
-- **Infrastructure failures are widespread** — pumps, pipes, filters, and reservoirs often need repairs.
+- **Infrastructure failures are widespread** — improvement of taps in home will reduce the population dependent on shared water or wells.
 - **Resources are unevenly distributed**, and certain provinces like *Sokoto* and *Kilimani* require significantly higher budgets.
 - **Queue times exceed 30 minutes in many locations**, signaling insufficient water points for the growing population.
+- **Drilling of wells** though expensive, serves more people and will also reduce the queue time largely thereby reducing the cost of installing share taps.

 What stood out most is how **data can highlight both the scale of the crisis and the opportunities for meaningful, targeted improvement**.

 ---